krissen/snacks-bibtex.nvim/README.md

 ```

 The command name is always displayed, while descriptions, packages, and templates can be toggled on or off as needed.

+The command picker preview pane renders the highlighted command's output for the current entry so you can verify the exact cite string before inserting.

 #### Bundled command catalogue